emmanuel-bv/iotedge-iva-nano/AtHomeWorkshopInstructions.md

 4. Click on its `Device` tab
 5. Verify that the `RTSP Video URL` starts with the IP address of your device

-After a minute or so, DeepStream should have had enough time to star the default video pipeline, called `Demo mode` in IoT Central UI.
+After a minute or so, IoT Edge should have had enough time to download all the containers from the Cloud per IoT Central's instructions and DeepStream should have had enough time to start the default video pipeline, called `Demo mode` in IoT Central UI.
 Let's see how it looks like:

 1. In IoT Central, copy the `RTSP Video URL` from the `Device` tab
 2. Open VLC and go to `Media` > `Open Network Stream` and paste the `RTSP Video URL` copied above as the network URL and click `Play`